-Below you will find an interactive checklist for symptoms of autism spectrum disorder (ASD).
-You can go through each symptom and check off the ones that pertain to your child.
+When you scroll down you will find an interactive checklist for symptoms of autism spectrum disorder (ASD).
+You can go through each symptom and check off the ones that pertain to your child (or you).
 The symptoms in the checklist fall under two categories:

 A. deficits in social communication or social interaction

 B. restricted, repetitive patterns of behavior, interests, or activities.